ccdigix/SACRED/docs/README.md

 ## 🤗 Contributing

-Everyone is welcome to contribute and improve SACRED, in fact we actively encourage it.
-Please read our [contribution guidelines](CONTRIBUTING.md) to find out how best to modify the codebase.
+Everyone is welcome to contribute to and improve SACRED, in fact we actively encourage it.
+Please read our [contribution guidelines](CONTRIBUTING.md) to find out how best to modify the codebase and help us with the current wishlist of [enhancements](https://github.com/ccdigix/SACRED/labels/enhancement).
 We look forward to receiving your pull request!